Neil Turner (British politician): Early life

 Turner went to Carlisle Grammar School, which became the Trinity School in 1968.
 He was a quantity surveyor for Fairclough Builders, which became AMEC, from 1967–94, then was Operations Director for North Shropshire District Council from 1995–7.

 Parliamentary career

 He represented the North West Region on the National Committee of the Labour Party Young Socialists in 1970, following Roger Stott.
 He contested the seat of Oswestry in 1970.
-He was the Parliamentary Private Secretary to Ian McCartney as: Minister of State, Department for Work and Pensions 2001–3, Minister without Portfolio and Party Chair 2003–06 and Secretary of State for Trade and Industry 2006–.
+He was the Parliamentary Private Secretary to Ian McCartney as: Minister of State, Department for Work and Pensions 2001–03, Minister without Portfolio and Party Chairman 2003–06 and Minister of State for Trade 2006–07.

-When a dyslexic constituent, Stephen Halsall (a psychiatric nurse), sent him a letter in March 2001 complaining about a drug rehabilitation unit being built near to him, Turner returned the letter to the constituent with all the spelling and grammatical errors underlined and annotated in red ink, e,g we only have 1 Labour Party – should be Party's.
+When a dyslexic constituent, Stephen Halsall (a psychiatric nurse), sent him a letter in March 2001 complaining about a drug rehabilitation unit being built near to him, Turner returned the letter to the constituent with all the spelling and grammatical errors underlined and annotated in red ink, e.g., we only have 1 Labour Party – should be Party's.

 On 31 July 2009, Turner announced his decision to stand down at the 2010 general election.